 Even my favorites — mostly the likes of Percy Jackson and friends — couldn’t hold my attention for longer than a chapter.

-Since then — despite my lack in an ability to concentrate — I have always made half-assed attempts to get back into reading; I’ve gotten a book from the library, forgotten about it, and returned it without even reading the inside cover probably at least every two months since high school.
+Since then — despite my inability to concentrate — I have always made half-assed attempts to get back into reading; I’ve gotten a book from the library, forgotten about it, and returned it without even reading the inside cover probably at least every two months since high school.

 That was why tonight, on the night of my 21st birthday, when I bundled up and braved the November cold to go get a book from the library, I teared up a little.
 I had received an email that a book I put on hold was available for pickup, so I threw out my plan for the night — watch The Office reruns for the millionth time — and go get this book.
 This was something the old me would have done: leaving the warmth and safety of home to go get the next book of a series simply because I couldn’t wait another second to get my hands on it.